czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

     Test eval: Loss: 0.059 | Acc: 54.960% (5496/10000)
     CPU times: user 43min 23s, sys: 28min 29s, total: 1h 11min 52s
     Wall time: 1h 12min 27s

+Recovered old versions of the code but couldn't reproduce the results.
+Could it be that it was just a flux, an extremely lucky event when the hyperparams were just right?????
+I wasn't too careful with versioning then so it could also be it's just not the right version.

+Anyhow, decided not to rely on luck...
+We know that relu can be trained well, so we'll make an interpolation between relu and relog.
+Probably that would solve the training stability problem, just like it did for elliptical units.

+resubmitted:

+    [minhle@int1 newlogic]$ drake output/ablation-cifar10
+    which: no hadoop in (/hpc/sw/hpc/bin:/hpc/sw/hpc/sbin:/usr/lib64/qt-3.3/bin:/hpc/eb/compilerwrappers/compilers:/hpc/eb/compilerwrappers/linkers:/hpc/eb/modules-tcl-1.923/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/home/minhle/bin)
+    which: no drip in (/hpc/sw/hpc/bin:/hpc/sw/hpc/sbin:/usr/lib64/qt-3.3/bin:/hpc/eb/compilerwrappers/compilers:/hpc/eb/compilerwrappers/linkers:/hpc/eb/modules-tcl-1.923/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/home/minhle/bin)
+    The following steps will be run, in order:
+    1: /nfs/home2/minhle/newlogic/././output/ablation-cifar10 <- /nfs/home2/minhle/newlogic/././train.py [timestamped]
+    Confirm? [y/n] y
+    Running 1 steps with concurrence of 1...

+    --- 2. Running (timestamped): /nfs/home2/minhle/newlogic/././output/ablation-cifar10 <- /nfs/home2/minhle/newlogic/././train.py
+    Submitted batch job 7020022
+    Job submitted, please wait for >1 day
+    --- 2: /nfs/home2/minhle/newlogic/././output/ablation-cifar10 <- /nfs/home2/minhle/newlogic/././train.py -> done in 0.19s
+    Done (1 steps run).

+# Sat 26 Oct

+Nope, doesn't work.
+When ReLog kicks in around epoch 25, the performance starts to degrade.
+So it's not about the initialization but the model is just too restrictive.

+I am ready to give up and cut half of my paper but want to try just another variation, as close as possible to what works before: relog + unrestricted, unattenuated quadratic...
+Doesn't help :-(

+Looking back, ReLog did kinda work... just not as well that I hoped.
+It could be that the number of available patterns in the first layer (64) is simply too restrictive.
+And batchnorm isn't that bad either.
+If you set the momentum high enough (which translate into a small value in Pytorch), it's kind of stable.
+And it could also be that ReLog actually don't like it too deep...
+The most successful experiment I did was with VGG11 where it reached 54% test acc at the 20th epoch.
+Anyhow, I don't have enough time to play with this...

+Sometimes the _training_ loss decreases and accuracy increases until epoch 4-5 and then reverse course.
+Why??
+A good training procedure should never increase the loss...
+Maybe ADAM breaks down when ReLog is used?
+Worst case scenario, if ReLog isn't useable in CIFAR-10 at all, I can still try other methods such as elliptical and scramble training.

+Found the culprit: ADAM!
+This whole sad saga could have been avoided if I didn't change SGD into Adam but I might not have discovered ReLU-ReLog interpolation and restricting to the last layers.
+The former helps reache higher performance faster and the latter brings us to higher performance eventually.
+I hope that the effect on robustness is still there...

+Managed to train a relog network (at least in the 4 last layers) to 88% on CIFAR-10:

+    commit: 1f2ceae6627b3b9567eec29bd7baee80ca4f54fb

 TODO: measure average confidence on **only perturbed** images **under max-confidence attack**.